 But while hosting a trail run may be a departure for a team best known for bike events, it’s likely to appeal to many of the same people.
-“We’ve been thinking about this for a while, as a lot of people ride and run locally,” explains event organiser Neil Dalgleish.
-“There’s such an active community here.
+“There’s such an active community here … a lot of people ride and run locally,” explains event organiser Neil Dalgleish.

 Ah yes, the tunnel.
 Familiar to those who regularly walk in South Park Wood above the Neidpath Viaduct, it’s a legacy of the old Symington Biggar & Broughton Railway.
 The tunnel opened in 1864 and remained operational until 1954, although the passenger service ended a few years earlier.

 As can be imagined, there are many interesting stories attached to it, not least when in the early part of the 20th century the Nobel-prize-winning scientist CTR Wilson used the tunnel to conduct experiments with his cloud chamber to explore the existence of cosmic radiation.
 The line also saw heavy traffic during World War Two and is rumoured to have once provided shelter for the Royal Train.

 After its closure to trains, the tunnel was used by the Wemyss & March Estate, which owns the surrounding woodland, for the transport of timber.

 The tunnel is usually dark, dank and just a little bit spooky, but not on 20th October.
 Working together with Black Light, one of Scotland’s leading technical lighting creators known for its work at Edinburgh’s Royal Botanic Gardens, the tunnel will be completely transformed.
 With the discovery that several species of bat roost at each end of the tunnel, the lighting has been carefully arranged to comply with guidance from Scottish Natural Heritage.